 Victoria SpearingCategory: Designers

-This will be the twentieth design for Blackeyed Theatre, from The Caretaker to the highly acclaimed tours of Not About Heroes, Dracula and Teechers.
+This will be the 22nd design for Blackeyed Theatre, from The Caretaker to the highly acclaimed tours of Not About Heroes, Dracula and Teechers.
 Her design for The Beekeeper was nominated for the Best Set Design in the 2012 Off West End Theatre Awards.

 She has designed over one hundred sets for a variety of companies, producing initial sketches and model boxes through to involvement in set building, painting and final dressing.